 Information Sessions

-This fall, the American Academy in Rome will host two in-person information sessions about the Rome Prize.
-The first takes place at the University of Pennsylvania in Philadelphia on Tuesday, September 24.
-The second will be presented at the Rhode Island School of Design in Providence on Tuesday, October 8.
+The American Academy in Rome hosted three in-person information sessions about the Rome Prize in 2024.
+The first took place at the University of Pennsylvania in Philadelphia on September 24.
+The second was presented at the Rhode Island School of Design in Providence on October 8.
+The third happened at Howard University in Washington, DC, on October 17.

-AAR will also present two general online information sessions on Zoom on September 23 and October 15.
-A third virtual meeting, focused only on landscape architecture, will happen on October 16.
+AAR also presented two general online information sessions on Zoom on September 23 and October 15.
+A third virtual meeting, focused only on landscape architecture, took place on October 16.
+You can watch these hour-long videos of the Academy’s YouTube channel.

-These information sessions give prospective applicants a general overview of the Rome Prize application process, tips on what makes a successful application, and a look into the experience of living in the American Academy’s unique residential community in Rome.
+These information sessions give prospective applicants a general overview of the Rome Prize application process and a look into the experience of living in the American Academy’s unique residential community in Rome.